Frequently Asked Questions

 Brake loaded castors do the opposite – they limit movement when the chair has weight on it, but allow the chair to be moved around when no-one is sitting on it.

 Sitting to work at height usually requires a height adjustable chair with a tall gas strut.
 For safety, the seat pan should not be able to be tilted, and the chair should be stable on the floor surface when getting up or down, with either glides or soft castors.
-A spider base provides a step-ladder and foot support, while a foot-ring can be adjusted to the right height for users.
+Our special “spider” chair bases can be added to provide a step-ladder style foot support, or a foot-ring can be fitted and adjusted to the right height for users.

-Laboratories have different seating requirements to the office: moisture, chemicals, static, different table heights, different shifts, multiple users.
+Laboratories have different seating requirements to the office: moisture resistant, chemical resistant, static electricity issues, different table and bench heights, different shifts with multiple users.

 The Australasian Furnishing Research and Development Institute (AFRDI) is an independent not-for-profit technical organisation providing standards, testing, product certification and research for buyers and sellers of furniture.